agentcooper/kinoart-review-data/README.md

 ## Further use

-I did this to check which of my watched movies have a review from Kinoart magazine.
+I did this to check which of my watched movies have a review from the Kinoart magazine.

-I track my movies on Letterboxd and I can get a [CSV export from there](https://letterboxd.com/settings/data/), with the [xsv](https://github.com/BurntSushi/xsv) tool, I can do:
+To match a [CSV export from Letterboxd](https://letterboxd.com/settings/data/) against the review data, I can use the [xsv](https://github.com/BurntSushi/xsv) tool:

 ```bash
 % xsv join Name ~/Downloads/letterboxd-evilagentcooper-2021-12-23-20-10-utc/watched.csv Title ./data/output.csv | xsv select 'Name,Review URL'